 illegal over limit salmon catch.

-• In the entire state of Maine, there are only 95 district game wardens so fish and wildlife needs your eyes and ears to report known or suspected violators.
+• In the entire state of Maine, there are only 95 district game wardens and 40 Marine Patrol Officers, so fish and wildlife needs your eyes and ears to report known or suspected violators.

 • What should be reported?

 The poaching of fish or wildlife, the illegal shooting or taking of protected species, the illegal introduction of non-native fish species to Maine's waters or the abuse of private property.
 All of these infractions rob legitimate sportsmen and women, conservationists and anyone who enjoys Maine of a valuable resource - our fish and wildlife.